sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ## Goals
 1. Ability to stream syslog messages from apps as structured data via streaming telemetry
-2. Adapt III party applications to Events/alarm framework
+2. Extend to III party apps that run in SONiC, like BGP, teamd...

 ## Problems to solve
 The external tools that monitor system health often use syslog messages to look for events that need alert raised.